Big Life on the Prairie

 Ghost stories written by past guests fill a binder in the lobby.
 But the quartzite building, recognized by the National Register of Historic Places and currently under restoration, is enough of a draw (as are 16 other pink buildings in downtown’s historic district), encapsulating a time that the Pipestone County Museum across the street lays out in rotating collections.
 Exhibits today look at Native American beadwork, the evolution of the fire department, and how WWI affected the region.

-Besides Pipestone National Monument, what makes the town a quintessential road-trip stop is the 24-hour Lange’s Cafe, run by a family that has served comforting diner food for more than 60 years.
+Besides the imposing, totemic Pipestone National Monument, what makes the town a quintessential road-trip stop is the 24-hour Lange’s Cafe, run by a family that has served comforting diner food for more than 60 years.
 The authors of the Roadfood book series ranked the café’s sour cream-raisin pie “in the top tier of great ones,” describing the Lange family’s version of the Midwestern classic as “sweet with the sour-cream edge that makes its sweetness all the more potent.”
 The review caused sales of the dense, meringue-topped delicacy to soar.
 Lange’s, where mornings are packed, makes fresh pies every day.

-But the real “country life” that Wilder loves lies farther south, where the carefully preserved geology of the 1,000-some-acre Blue Mounds State Park spans almost 2 billion years.
+But the real “country life” that Wilder loves lies farther south.
+There, the carefully preserved geology of the 1,000-some-acre Blue Mounds State Park spans almost 2 billion years.
 Located in Luverne, this is also where Jim Brandenburg grew up.
 Brandenburg admitted, in a 2016 National Geographic story about photographing the region, that the “flat, featureless landscape” is “not exactly a location brimming with compelling imagery.”
 But, in his early years, that meant he was “weaned on looking carefully.”

 At the Jim Brandenburg Gallery downtown, framed photos glow with Kinkade-esque light.
 Vibrancy defies bleakness.
 A dragonfly clings to a twig after rain.
 Leaves still burn with autumn color while submerged in a frozen stream.
 A rainbow arcs into a tawny field.
 Here, you’ll find instructions on how to pinpoint the site of a shot Brandenburg took of Touch the Sky Prairie, 15 minutes northwest.
 Instead, I headed nine minutes north, to Blue Mounds, where Brandenburg got his start as a kid.